aws-samples/serverless-patterns/lambda-microvms-claude-code-agent/README.md

 ./connect.sh "${MICROVM_ID}"
 ```

-### Using a different model

-The model is set via the `ANTHROPIC_MODEL` environment variable in the [Dockerfile](src/Dockerfile).
-To use a different Claude model, change this value to another inference profile ID available in your account and update the Bedrock policy resources in `template.yaml` accordingly.

 ## Connecting from your terminal

 The VM is reachable via WebSocket (`SHELL_INGRESS`).
 The included `connect.sh` script handles token generation and launches an interactive shell using [websocat](https://github.com/vi/websocat) — giving you a raw terminal experience like SSH.